Television in Afghanistan: History

 When the Karzai administration came to power in December 2001, Afghanistan's earliest television channel was relaunched.
 The transmission site at the summit of Asamayi was seriously damaged after the U.S. invasion, so the relaunched TV in Kabul was only transmitting from a 200 watt set.
 The JICA, who originally helped develop television in the 1970s, was consulted once again for redeveloping the transmitters.
 Later, Tolo and Shamshad TV became one of the first commercial TV stations in the country and laid the foundation for an accessible media outlet by offering a large library of shows.
 Indian and Turkish dramas were quite popular in Afghanistan at the time.
 With India's help, Afghanistan made its first home-made commercial TV series "Palwasha" in 2007.

 In 2014, Afghanistan launched a pact with Eutelsat for a satellite, which was launched in 2014 as Afghansat 1 and transmits TV channels.
 In 2014, the country commenced a switch from analog to digital TV transmission.

 As of 2019, Afghanistan had over 200 local and international television channels, 96 in Kabul and 107 in other provinces of the country.

 Since the Taliban ascent to power in August 2021, some media restrictions have been applied that have affected TV in Afghanistan.
 It was reported in November 2021 that they banned women from appearing in TV dramas.
 In March 2022 the Taliban banned stations from broadcasting localized Pashto or Dari language broadcasts from the BBC and VOA.
 Although no channels have been ordered to shut, a few stations decided to shut due to uncertainty or sudden lack of funding, including 3Sport which was the only channel dedicated to sports, and general entertainment channel Ayna TV.
-They have also banned foreign programming, so TV shows like the American SpongeBob SquarePants, which was popular among Afghan children, was removed.
 In May 2022, female presenters on TV were told to cover their faces.

 As of November 2023, after two years of uncertainty, some channels have returned, such as Mashal TV.
 However, more than half of the 547 registered media outlets in 2021 have since vanished.
 Among the 150 TV channels, fewer than 70 continue to operate, and out of the 307 radio stations, only 170 remain on air.
 The number of news agencies decreased from 31 to 18 during this period.